 Recommendations for Responsive Design

-The deadline to make your website mobile friendly is fast approaching.
+Users are on their smartphones more and more.
+If you don’t provide a quality user experience on all devices can hurt your business.
 Make this a top priority for your marketing so your business stays visible to your target audience.